EVENTS

 Aus der Serie “Dynamik des Körpers”

-From the Serie “Physical Dynamics”
+From the series “Physical Dynamics”

 “Parallelwelten”, 2012, Acrylic, oil on canvas, 160 x 310 cm